-Stimulus Children’s Theatre (or Stim for short!) is the University of Pennsylvania’s premier child-oriented theatre group.
-In addition to the shows we perform on campus each semester, we go out into the Philadelphia community to share the wonders of theatre with those who might not otherwise be able to experience it.
+In addition to the shows we perform on campus each semester, Stim go out into the Philadelphia community to share the wonders of theatre with those who might not otherwise be able to experience it.
 We also do a variety of things such as pre- and post-show workshops, story tellings, interactive shows, and more.
 Stim works to enable those who work on our projects and experience them to feel empowered through our messages, support, and encouragement.
 We’re a group of big kids passionate about performing for, empowering, teaching, sharing with, and enriching the lives of little kids and big kids alike.
 Our shows always teach some kind of lesson, whether moral, philosophical, or one of song and dance.

-From musicals like Willy Wonka, Seussical: the Musical, or High School Musical to straight plays such as Charlotte’s Web, Fantastic Mr. Fox, and The Little Prince, Stim performs a variety of shows that are enjoyable for all ages.
-To encourage everyone to chase their dreams, Stim has also performed student written shows such as Cirque!
-Recently, we even collaborated with a Penn alum to produce the first ever performance of The Prince and the Wooglefoof, a musical she wrote.
+From musicals like Willy Wonka, Seussical: the Musical, or Disney’s High School Musical to plays such as Charlotte’s Web, The Fantastic Mr. Fox, and The Little Prince, Stim performs a variety of shows that are enjoyable for all ages.
+Encouraging everyone to chase their dreams, Stim has also performed student and alum-written shows such as Detention, The Prince and the Wooglefoof, and Cirque.